Martin's late jumper lifts Arizona St. over USC 66-64 - WHIZ News

 Martin’s 22 points, 16 of those in the second half, led Arizona State (15-8 overall, 6-4 in Pac-12), which has won three straight and five of six.
 Alonzo Verge Jr. added 16 points as the Sun Devils rallied from a 13-point first-half deficit.

+“This league is very tough, especially on the road,” USC coach Andy Enfield said.
+“We’ve won a few close games this year and we’ve lost a couple of close ones.”

-The Trojans went ice cold for a long stretch in the second half, but came back to take the lead again late in the game.
-Arizona State went more than 11 minutes without a made basket, but after trailing 64-59 drew even on three Martin free throws with 2:15 to play.
+The Trojans went cold for a long stretch in the second half, but came back to take the lead again late in the game.
+Arizona State went ahead 56-52 when Martin made a layup and then threw down a dunk with 11:28 to play.

-Martin’s basket in the final seconds was the only field goal in the final 11:28 for the Sun Devils.
+It was the last basket for the Sun Devils until Martin’s heroics.
+Meanwhile, USC took a 64-59 lead, then Martin made three free throws to tie it with 2:15 left.

+“We know we’re supposed to have been doing this,” Verge said of the team’s current run of wins.
+“It’s just finally starting to string together now.”

 Mathews led the Trojans with 17 first-half points, although he went to the locker room briefly after he appeared to injure his right arm when he fell after a blocked layup attempt.

-Rakocevic scored eight first half points, and USC took its largest lead of the half on a Utomi layup and free throw for a 33-20 lead with 5:34 until halftime.
+Nick Rakocevic scored all eight of his points in the first half, and USC took its largest lead of the half on a Utomi layup and free throw for a 33-20 advantage with 5:34 until halftime.

 Arizona State closed the half down 40-32, with Verge scoring 13 points in the first 20 minutes.
 But the Sun Devils shot just 35%.

-Martin’s steal and two-handed dunk got the crowd on its feet with thunderous applause, and USC went more than 3 1/2 minutes without a point.
+Martin’s steal and two-handed dunk made it 56-52 and got the crowd on its feet with thunderous applause, and USC went more than 3 1/2 minutes without a point in the second half.

 BIG PICTURE